liquinlab/elm-smile/docs/analysis.md

 was run.
 This allows you to know exactly which version of the code was used to generate any given data file.

-In the Firestore document, this information is stored in `smile_config.github` field and includes the repo name, owner, branch, last commit message, last commit hash, and the URL of the commmit.
+In the Firestore document, this information is stored in `smileConfig.github` field and includes the repo name, owner, branch, last commit message, last commit hash, and the URL of the commmit.